 By removing unneeded instructions and optimizing pathways, RISC processors afford outstanding performance with less power output.
-The uncomplicated design of ARM processors allows for more efficient multi-core processing and smoother coding for developers.
-ARM processors are utilized in a multitude of consumer electronics, such as smartphones, wearables, and tablets.
+In addition, the uncomplicated design of ARM processors allows for more efficient multi-core processing and smoother coding for developers.
+As a result, ARM processors are utilized in a multitude of consumer electronics, such as smartphones, wearables, and tablets.

 Due to their reduced instruction set, fewer transistors are required, enabling a smaller die size for the integrated circuitry.
-The ARM processor’s modest size, decreased complexity, and lower power consumption makes them suitable for the increasingly smaller devices of today.
+Furthermore, the ARM processor’s modest size, decreased complexity, and lower power consumption makes them suitable for the increasingly smaller devices of today.

 An introduction to the fundamentals of ARM architecture